Developing New Zealand’s Oil and Gas Potential

-There remains considerable potential for further discoveries.
 While the ultimate extent of New Zealand’s petroleum resources remains uncertain, successful exploration and development in these basins would significantly contribute to economic development both nationally and regionally.

 Economic analysis shows the discovery of a near off-shore South Island field could mean more than $3 billion of investment, creating 270 new jobs.

 A far-shore field could lead to $6.5 billion of investment.
 A major offshore gas field could mean a massive $19.3 billion of development spending.*

 There would be significant increases in royalties and taxes paid to Government, considerable export income, and increased employment and economic activity in regions close to any new field.